sovitagar/docker_mqtt_mongo_flask/README.md

 All the three are very cleanly implemented using docker and runs in its own container.
 And is ``mongodb`` which is also run on a container.

-``docker-compose.yaml`` file sets up the individual docker contaiers while also harbouring communication between individual containers.
+``docker-compose.yaml`` file sets up the individual docker containers while also harbouring communication between individual containers.

 ## Setup

 1. Clone the repository.
 2. One needs to install `docker` and `docker-compose` in order to run this implementation.
 3. All the other dependencies are managed by the individual Dockerfiles.
-4. Navidate to the main folder.
+4. Navigate to the main folder.

 ## Run